pivotal/docs-tap/crossplane/reference/package-values.hbs.md

 This topic lists the keys and values you can use to configure the behavior of the Crossplane package.
-Configuration is split between configuration specific to Crossplane in Tanzu Application Platform and configuration of the Upbound Universal Crossplane (UXP) Helm Chart.
+Configuration is split between configuration specific to Crossplane in Tanzu Application Platform (commonly known as TAP) and configuration of the Upbound Universal Crossplane (UXP) Helm Chart.

 If you are applying configuration to Tanzu Application Platform through the use of profiles and the `tap-values.yaml`, all configuration must exist under the `crossplane` top-level key.